 For those who want more of the action, the open kitchen concept offers diners the flexibility to sit closer to the action and watch the drama unfold as orders pour in and the kitchen responds, recreating some of the pressure that the contestants feel while battling for the top spot.

-While Endemol Shine Group hopes that the restaurant concept will create greater interest in the UAE for the MasterChef show, the two teams also hope to bring winning chefs from the global MasterChef series to the restaurant including champions from MasterChef Australia.
+While Endemol Shine Group hopes that the restaurant concept will create greater interest in the UAE for the MasterChef show, the two teams also hope to bring winning chefs from MasterChef Australia to the restaurant.

 Although not wired to serve as a studio, the restaurant is also large enough to accommodate cameras, lighting and other gear should they choose to do a MasterChef shoot in the restaurant, commented Fraser-Smith, adding that there has already been interest from MasterChef Europe and Asia to film one of the challenges in the Dubai property.